by Paul Tautges | April 6, 2019 4:22 am

 In your loss, you can count on the promises of God.
 Consider reading Psalm 63:1-8, and praying it back to God.

-[From the forthcoming devotional A SMALL BOOK FOR THE HURTING HEART.]
+[From the grief devotional A SMALL BOOK FOR THE HURTING HEART.]

 Source URL: https://counselingoneanother.com/2019/04/06/mourning-for-sarah/